crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 # go to your home directory /home/username
 cd

-# go can also go deeper in a single command at once
+# go can also go multiple folders in with a single command
 cd /folder1/subfolder/subsubfolder
 # the above will not work unless the folders actually exist!
 ```